 What goes up must come down, and our scenic road winds its way to Torrey.
-More red rocks await us in one of the hidden gems of Utah - Capitol Reef National Park.

-Accommodations at Capitol Reef Resort, UT (B,L,D)
+More red rocks await us in one of the hidden gems of Utah-Capitol Reef National Park.
+Accommodations at Capitol Reef Resort (B,L,D)

-Fri., May 21 Capitol Reef National Park
+Sun., Sept.
+25 Capitol Reef National Park

-Today passes quickly for we have much to see and savor.
+Today passes quickly, for we have much to see and savor.
 The park's formations vary in color and texture, weaving a tale of geologic history reaching back millions of years.
 Away from the river, the landscape is arid, allowing for unbroken views of the vibrant rock.
 There are natural bridges and arches to see; black volcanic boulders washed down from neighboring plateaus and cliffs called the Fluted Wall.

-Our picnic is near some of the park's fruit orchards where some of the trees should be in bloom - striking against the red rock backdrop.
-We enjoy some walks, birding, time at vista points and an excellent petroglyph panel, and towards the beautiful soft light of day's end we drive the scenic road of the park with stops for admiration and photography.
-We should find Gray Flycatcher, flocks of Pinyon Jay and more Wild Turkey.
+Our picnic is near some of the park's fruit orchards where some of the trees should be in bloom, striking against the red rock backdrop.
+We enjoy walks, birding, time at vista points, and an excellent petroglyph panel, and towards the beautiful soft light of day's end we drive the scenic road of the park with stops for admiration and photography.
+We should find Gray Flycatcher, flocks of Pinyon Jay, and more Wild Turkey.
 Our final dinner is at a favorite local restaurant and afterwards we tally up our final list.
-Accommodations at Capitol Reef Resort, UT (B,L,D)
+Accommodations at Capitol Reef Resort (B,L,D)

-Sat., May 22 Departures from Salt Lake City
+Mon., Sept.
+26 Departures from Salt Lake City

-Today we pack up after an early breakfast for the return to Salt Lake, arriving in time for flights out after 1:00PM.
-This is about a little over a three-hour drive, and we will take a few breaks, always looking for one more bird!
-At Koosharen Reservoir we may find four species of grebes, and Wilson's and Red-necked Phalarope (B)
+Today we pack up after an early breakfast for the return to Salt Lake City.
+This is just over a three-hour drive, and we do take a few breaks, always looking for one more bird!
+At Koosharen Reservoir we may find four species of grebes, and Wilson's and Red-necked Phalaropes.
+We arrive in time for flights out after 1:00 PM.
+(B)